neergaby195/AVATTO-ME81AH-EspHome/README.md

 What is working:
 - target temp
 - power on/off
-- The thermostat is working
+- The thermostat good to use in HA

 Known issues:
 - Auto mode is not working, is need to implementing.